 To get a nomination, you will apply to your two senators, local congressman, and the Vice President.
 Submitting your request to all four of those applications will help increase your chances of receiving a nomination.
 Nominating offices have their own timelines and suspense dates.
 Click here for more information on the nomination process.

 8. What is the Military Training at West Point like?

 For many cadets, military training is one of the most challenging and rewarding parts of the West Point experience.
 Starting the summer before their first academic year at West Point, cadet candidates come together for several weeks of Cadet Basic Training or “Beast.”
 The second summer of military training, Cadet Field Training, takes place at Camp Buckner and helps rising sophomores hone their skills on the battlefield while introducing them to the different branches of the military.
-During the third and fourth West Point summer, uUpperclassmen take the reigns, leading Beast and Buckner for their younger classmates.
+During the third and fourth West Point summer, upperclassmen take the reins, leading Beast and Buckner for their younger classmates.
 West Point’s military training requires endurance running, ruck marching, and a host of other mental and physical challenges.
 But the good news is no cadet ever endures those challenges alone.
 Our program is designed to help create the teamwork and camaraderie central to the heart of the Corps.

 9. How intense is physical training at West Point?
 How can I prepare?

 The best way to prepare for West Point is to focus on passing the Candidate Fitness Assessment which includes a basketball throw, pull ups, shuttle run, sit ups, push ups, and a one-mile run.
 Beyond that, the physical training at West Point is demanding but feasible for students who are willing to put in the effort.
 To prepare, work on increasing your running endurance and speed, and consider taking a few practice APFT’s for good measure.
-Whether you struggle on the pushups, sit-ups, or the 2-mile run—the only way to improve is to practice.
+Whether you struggle on the pushups, sit-ups, or the run—the only way to improve is to practice.

 10. How do cadets at West Point have fun?